Legal Observer Program

 Week Against Mass Incarceration

 NLG adopted a resolution calling for “the dismantling and abolition of all prisons and of all aspects of systems and institutions that support, condone, create, fill, or protect prisons” in 2015.
-WAMI 2020 will be held March 1-7 and the theme is “Mass Incarceration and the Role of Policing.”
+WAMI 2021 will be held March 1-7.
 The L&C Chapter will be organizing events and actions on mass incarceration, highlighting the connections between the role of policing institutions and practices and the exponential increase of incarcerated people over the last four decades.